slam10s/may-madness/docs/2020-21/ncaaw/matches/R2_29-32_TTU_vs_UCLA.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- UCLA should win 4 or more singles matches _89%_ of the time.
+- UCLA should win 4 or more singles matches *89%* of the time.
-- Texas Tech should win 4 or more singles matches _2%_ of the time.
+- Texas Tech should win 4 or more singles matches *2%* of the time.
-- The winner of the doubles point will decide the match the other _9%_ of the time.
+- The winner of the doubles point should decide the match the other *9%* of the time.
-- If UCLA wins the doubles point, their chances of winning the dual improve to _98%_.
+- If UCLA wins the doubles point, their chances of winning the dual improve to *98%*.
-- If Texas Tech wins the doubles point, their chances of winning the dual improve to _11%_.
+- If Texas Tech wins the doubles point, their chances of winning the dual improve to *11%*.

 ------